KTrain5169/unpacker/README.md

 ## How does this work?

 Modrinth's `mrpack` format is just a `zip` file with a renamed extension.
-So, the program downloads the `mrpack` file and renames it to have the `.zip` extension.
+So, the program downloads the `mrpack` file and extracts it like a `zip` file.
 Afterwards, the program reads the `modrinth.index.json` file, which contains links to download projects in the pack.
 It's why modpacks are so light, because they are (usually) links instead of actual mods.

 If the modpack contains an `overrides` folder, which may be the case for most modpacks, it will also copy over the `overrides/` contents.